Mobility of personnel

-In personnel rotation, employees move to a different task for a fixed period, with no change in pay.
-They retain the employment relationship with their home organisation, which pays the salary and other personnel expenses during the rotation period.
-The host organisation may be a central government unit, or a municipal or private organisation.
-There is an emphasis on better utilisation of existing skills by allocating work inputs to where they are the most obviously needed.
+In personnel rotation, employees move to a different post for a fixed period with no change in pay.
+Their employment relationship remains with their home organisation, which pays their salary and other personnel expenses during the rotation.
+The host organisation may be a unit in central government or a municipal or private organisation.

-Other internationalisation options that can be applied for through the Finnish National Agency for Education include the Government's EU jobs, the Ministry for Foreign Affairs’ development cooperation programmes, and the Nordic-Baltic Mobility Programme.
+Other international options that can be applied for through the Finnish National Agency for Education include the Government's EU positions, the Ministry for Foreign Affairs’ development cooperation programmes and the Nordic-Baltic Mobility Programme.

-For more information about all the exchange programmes for public officials:
+For more information about the above exchange programmes for public officials:

 Contact information